Focus Time

 Was this helpful?

-Why it matters: Extensive research shows that changing how we work to include more deep work time can increase productivity.
+Why it matters: shows that changing how we work to include more deep work time can increase productivity.
 In addition, it’s not just about time spent in meetings, but how they’re spread across the day that affects people’s ability to do deep work.

 How we calculate it: First, we look at someone’s working hours.
 By default, this is set to 8am-6pm weekdays, local time.
-To support flexible hours, our metric is configurable for different time zones and different preferred working hours and days on each team member's profile in Settings.
+To support flexible hours, our metric is configurable for different time zones and different preferred working hours and days on each team member's profile in .
 (Note that any changes will only impact future time calculations.)

 Note: To maintain accuracy, your Google Calendar data is synced with a 48-hour delay.
 This helps us capture any changes made to past events.